logicalclocks/feature-store-api/docs/templates/feature.md

 | object             | STRING              |

-### Type Overwrite
+### Explicit Schema Definition

-When creating a feature group it is possible for the user to control both the offline and online type of each feature.
-If users manually specify a schema for the feature group, Hopsworks is going to use it to create the feature group, without performing any type inference.
+When creating a feature group it is possible for the user to control both the offline and online data type of each column.
+If users explicitly define the schema for the feature group, Hopsworks is going to use that schema to create the feature group, without performing any type inference.
-Users can manually define the feature group schema as follow:
+Users can explicitly define the feature group schema as follows:

 ```python
 from hsfs.feature import Feature